GioF71/upmpdcli-docker/README.md

 ## News

+### Radio Paradise

+We have a new Radio Paradise plugin for upmpdcli.
+I have contributed it to upmpdcli.
+See the git repository forks [here](https://framagit.org/medoc92/upmpdcli) and [here](https://codeberg.org/GioF71/upmpdcli).
+This plugin has no additional dependencies.
+See the [configuration example](https://github.com/GioF71/upmpdcli-docker/blob/main/doc/example-configurations.md#radio-paradise) for information on how to create a container which will run this plugin.
+Please note that the current release of upmpdcli does not include the plugin yet, the suggested configuration will download the python source code from my fork repo.

 ### Tidal support is back

 We have a new, updated Tidal plugin for upmpdcli.
 I have contributed it to upmpdcli.
 See the git repository forks [here](https://framagit.org/medoc92/upmpdcli) and [here](https://codeberg.org/GioF71/upmpdcli).